TonyMakhoul1/Trading_Assistant/README.md

 4. **Trading Recommendation Agent** processes the analysis and generates a Buy/Sell/Hold recommendation with a clear explanation.
 5. Results are displayed in the Streamlit dashboard.

-## 🔐 Environment Variables (.env)

-No API keys are strictly required for yfinance, but you can manage configuration using a `.env` if needed.

 ## ▶️ How to Run the Project